svlada/svlada.github.io/posts/jwt-token-authentication-with-spring-boot.md

 ## <a name="ajax-authentication" id="ajax-authentication">Ajax authentication</a>

-When we talk about Ajax authentication we usually refer to a process where a user is supplying credentials through JSON payload that is sent as a part of XMLHttpRequest.
+In the context of Ajax authentication, we typically mean a scenario where the user provides credentials via a JSON payload, which is transmitted as part of an XMLHttpRequest.

-In the first part of this tutorial Ajax authentication is implemented by following standard patterns found in the Spring Security framework.
+In the first part of this tutorial, Ajax authentication is implemented following standard patterns outlined in the Spring Security framework.
+The subsequent list outlines the components to be implemented:

-Following is the list of components that we'll implement:

 1. AjaxLoginProcessingFilter
 2. AjaxAuthenticationProvider